 To drop a disk be sure the [Energize electromagnet] block is set to ‘drop.’
 This will cause the electromagnetic field and the magnetic field of the permanent magnet in the manipulator of the V5 Electromagnet to be balanced.

 The pin connectors for 3-Wire Sensors can be bent and/or misaligned.
 Care needs to be taken when plugging them into the 3-Wire ports on the V5 Robot Brain.
 Ensure the connectors are fully inserted into the 3-Wire port.

 Ensure the 3-Wire pin connectors are plugged in to the 3-Wire Port in the correct orientation by using the plastic tab on them.
 The ports are keyed so you can only plug the cable in one way.

 If a 3-Wire Extension cable is being used the key-orientation safeguard is no longer present for the connection between the two cables.
 Care needs to be used to ensure that the colors of the 3-Wire Cables match when they are plugged into one another.

 Potentiometers tips and tricks:

 The 3-Wire Potentiometers on the robotic arm attached to the V5 Workcell at each joint may slip or need adjustment.
 If this occurs, follow the procedure in the Play section of Lab 1 to adjust and retest the Potentiometers.

 If your Line Tracker is not detecting disks as expected, the threshold value may need to be changed.

 For information on how to measure the Line Tracker’s threshold see Lab 10’s Play section.
-More information about the Line Trackers can be found in this Using the V5 3-Wire Line Tracker Knowledge Base article.
+More information about the Line Trackers can be found in this Using the V5 3-Wire Line Tracker VEX Library article.

 V5 Optical Sensor tips and tricks: